honsys/spaboot/README.md

 ## Single Page web App.
 (SPA or Spa) via NodeJS, Socket.IO, and Twitter Bootstrap / Bootswatch.

+This is neither a framework nor does it use a framework (like Express).
+It is meant as an example that may be used to start, i.e. "boot up", a new single page GUI that is organized via TwitterBootstap CSS3 (and/or its custimazation via BootsWatch).
+Presumably the nature of a single page app. means there need be only one HTML (index.html) file.
+This can be purely hand edited, or a single jade template whose output HTML may or may not also be hand edited.

 ## Spa directory organization

 1. ReadMe.md: this file